Re: 90-Day IRP Immediate Driving Prohibition (Client 2303)

 CASE FACTS:

-Vancouver police conduct a high speed pursuit over Burrard Inlet and ending near the city centre.
+Vancouver police conduct a high speed pursuit over Burrard Inlet and ending near the city center.
 The motorcycles are described as traveling up to 110 kph, swerving and narrowly avoiding a collision.
-Following the stop of one motorcyclist, the client is charged with three criminal code offences.
+Following the stop of one motorcyclist, the client is charged with three criminal code offenses.

 HELD: NOT GUILTY: